Chris Cornell's Last Tweet Shows Just How Surprising His Death Was Last Night at 52

 When a celebrity dies unexpectedly, there’s a strange new ritual that fans partake in as we remember the person’s contributions to our lives.
-We scour the internet for the social media posts for a glimpse of their last moments.
+We scour the internet for social media posts for a glimpse of their last moments.
 In the case of Chris Cornell, the lead singer for Soundgarden who died last night at the age of 52, we have his last tweet.

 The tweet was posted at 8:06pm Eastern time and showed the marquee in Detroit just before his last show.
 At just 52-years-old, we assumed Cornell had a long life ahead.
 Brian Bumbery, a representative for Cornell, told the Associated Press that his death was “sudden and unexpected.”